Saving money can be an uphill battle at times, and often can seem impossible.

 Saving weekly also helps keep the amounts smaller and you may not notice it as much.

 In the Christmas savings plan, the amounts are $32 or $22 a week.
 That is one trip through a fast food joint for your family, or even a weeks worth of lattes at the local coffee shop.

 As the saying goes for nearly everything, “we all must start somewhere”.

 If you can’t save the amounts listed, save what you can.

-Find ways to cut expenses, like using Billcutterz.
-They will negotiate your bills for you and save on average 2-5 times more than you would if you negotiated on your own.
+They will negotiate your bills for you and save on average 2-5 times more than you would have if you had negotiated on your own.